garystafford/creative-analysis-claude-bedrock/README.md

 ## Samples Prompts

-### 1. Analysis of Four Print Advertisements for Mercedes-Benz
+### 1. Generate an Analysis of Print Advertisements for Mercedes-Benz

 Provides an analysis of the four uploaded print advertisements for Mercedes-Benz.